jerryjappinen/Servant/sites/servant/how-it-works/features/features.md

 <div class="column four last">
 	<h2>Extendable</h2>
 	<p>Create your own themes, site-specific styling, add scripts, write dynamic pages...
-Servant is flexible when needed, but features don't come in the way when you just want something simple.</p>
+Servant has a ton of features, but they don't come in the way.</p>
 </div>
 <div class="clear"></div>